Recently, I have started to use parts of my SmartHome to the Zigbee standard.

 Fabian

-Direct coupling between lamps and switches works, even several (both) lamps on one switch.
-However, I noticed that I have to hold the pairing button for about 10 seconds for direct pairing.
-To pair a switch with z2m, I have to press the pairing button 4 times in quick succession.
-This would actually correspond to a reset.
-In other words, I cannot assign a push-button to z2m and one or more lamps (directly) at the same time?
-Once a push-button has been paired with z2m, the red LED does not even light up when an attempt is made to pair it with other devices.
-Only after a reset (press 4 times) is the push-button "free" again.
-Could it be that my z2m is running in a "non-Ikea mode" that can only control the buttons and not the lamps?
+direct coupling between lamps and switches works, even several (both) lamps on one switch.
+But I noticed that I had to hold the pairing button for about 10 seconds for direct pairing.
+To pair a switch with z2m I have to press the pairing button 4 times in quick succession.
+That would actually correspond to a reset.
+Ie I can't assign a button to z2m and at the same time one or more lamps (directly)?
+Once a button is paired with the z2m, not even the red LED will light up when attempting to pair with other devices.
+Only after a reset (press 4 times) is the button "free" again.
+Can it be that my z2m is running in a "not Ikea mode" that can only use the buttons and no lamps?

 When connecting the lamps with z2m I tried 2 processes: